 How Television, Radio and the Internet Changed the Face of Political Ads

-But where did it stem from, and how has it changed?
+But where did it stem from and how has it changed?

-In the Beginning, Political Ads Were Scarce.
+In the Beginning, Political Ads Were Scarce

 It was the dawn of television that changed the way politicians reached their audiences.
 Before that, it was all about getting out and about, meeting the voters, holding town-hall debates and shaking hands.
 In fact, in 1948 Harry S. Truman covered over 31,000 miles in America, shaking over half a million hands!
 That was quite the achievement back then, but it would be astonishing today.
 No candidate would ever put that kind of a commitment into the meet-and-greet when advertising can do a far more effective job.

-From Nixon and Kennedy to Johnson - the Rise of Negative Campaigning.
+From Nixon and Kennedy to Johnson: The Rise of Negative Campaigning

 After the death of Kennedy, Lyndon B. Johnson ran one of the most powerful ads in political advertising history.
 Entitled "The Daisy Girl," it showed a young girl playing "he loves me, he loves me not" and when the last petal was plucked, a voice counted down to a nuclear explosion.
 It was verging on propaganda, but it worked.
-The tagline "because the stakes are too high for you to stay at home" was the final nail in the coffin for Johnson's liberal competitor, Barry Goldwater.
-The final tally of 44 states to 6 proved the efficacy of negative campaigning and the reach of TV.
+The tagline "because the stakes are too high for you to stay at home" was the final nail in the coffin for Johnson's competitor, Barry Goldwater.
+The final tally of 44 states to six proved the efficacy of negative campaigning and the reach of TV.

-In the decades that followed, up to the present day, most political ads have gone on the attack.
+In the decades that followed, and up to the present day, most political ads have gone on the attack.
 A political ad seems to be most powerful when it's saying "don't vote for this candidate" rather than "vote for me because…" McGovern tried to stay away from these tactics, but in the end, he had to run attack ads to gain some momentum.
 Reagan used attack ads effectively against Carter, and George H.W.
 Bush ridiculed his opponent.
 This style has since become the norm.

-First Clinton, and then Obama - Political Advertising Reaches New Media
+From Clinton to Obama: Political Advertising Reaches New Media

 But when it comes to modern political advertising, Barack Obama changed the game.
-Although he used traditional media outlets and ran some negative spots, his campaign was based on a positive message - Hope.
-And, he used the Internet and guerrilla advertising beautifully.
+Although he used traditional media outlets and ran some negative spots, his campaign was based on a positive message, hope.
+And, he used the internet and guerrilla advertising beautifully.
 Artist Shepard Fairey (featured in this documentary) created an iconic poster that was seen in streets across America.

-The Internet blogs and message boards carried the message of Hope across the nation.
-Obama's use of the modern methods, plus his youth and charm, completely upstaged his much older, traditional Republican opponent, John McCain.
+The Internet blogs and message boards carried the message of hope across the nation.
+Obama's use of modern methods, plus his youth and charm, completely upstaged his much older, traditional Republican opponent, John McCain.
 The One Show, among other award shows, recognized the power of this campaign as a breakthrough in modern political advertising.
 It will no doubt shape the future of political advertising in America, and around the world.
 But sadly...not the 2016 election cycle that followed.

-Donald Trump and Hillary Clinton - 2016's Historic Battle of the Bizarre
+Donald Trump and Hillary Clinton: 2016's Historic Battle of the Bizarre